Fault-Tolerant Approximate Shortest-Path Trees

-\paragraph{Our results.} Our main result is the construction in polynomial time\footnote{We do not insist on the time efficiency in building our structures, since the focus of our paper, consistently with the literature, is on the trade-off between their size and their stretch factor.} of a $(1+\varepsilon)$-{\tt VASPT} of size $O(\frac{n \log n}{\varepsilon^2})$, for any $\varepsilon >0$.
-This substantially improves on the $3$-{\tt VASPT} of size $O(n \log n)$ given in \cite{BK13}.
-To obtain our result, we perform a careful selection of edges that will be added to an initial SPT.
+Our main result is a polynomial time construction\footnote{We do not insist on the time efficiency in building our structures, since the focus of our paper, consistently with the literature, is on the trade-off between their size and their stretch factor.} of a $(1+\varepsilon)$-{\ttfamily E/VASPT} of size $O(\frac{n \log n}{\varepsilon^2})$, for any $\varepsilon >0$.
+These two structures substantially improve the stretch of the $3$-{\ttfamily EASPT} of linear size implicitly given in \cite{NPW03}, and that of the $3$-{\ttfamily VASPT} of size $O(n \log n)$ given in \cite{BK13}, respectively, while essentially using the same number of edges (up to a logarithmic factor in the former case).
+To obtain our results, we perform a careful selection of edges that will be added to an initial SPT.
 The somewhat surprising outcome of our approach is that if we accept to have slightly stretched fault-tolerant paths, then we can drastically reduce the $\Theta(n^2)$ size of the structure that we would have to pay for having fault-tolerant \emph{shortest} paths!
-Actually, the analysis of the stretch factor and of the structure's size induced by our algorithm is quite involved.
-Thus, for clarity of presentation, we give our result in two steps: first, we show an approach to build a $(1+\varepsilon)$-{\tt EASPT} of size $O(\frac{n \log n}{\varepsilon^2})$, then we outline how this approach can be extended to the vertex-failure case.
+Actually, the analysis of the stretch factor and of the structures' size induced by our algorithms is quite involved.
+Thus, for clarity of presentation, we give our result in two steps: first, we show an approach to build a $(1+\varepsilon)$-{\ttfamily EASPT} of size $O(\frac{n \log n}{\varepsilon^2})$, then we outline how this approach can be extended to the vertex-failure case.